 Tax relief options collectors don’t tell you about

 Many disreputable collection companies aren’t informing delinquent taxpayers of other collection alternatives, notes Paladini.
-“If taxpayers can’t afford basic, necessary living expenses, they may qualify for Currently Not Collectible (CNC) status.
-This puts a hold on taxpayer accounts until they can afford to make payments.”
+“If low-income taxpayers can’t afford basic, necessary living expenses, they may qualify for Currently Not Collectible (CNC) status.
+This puts a hold on taxpayer accounts until they can afford various payment options.”

-All of these options offer a better outcome than cleaning out your retirement account or maxing out your credit cards.
+All of these options offer a better outcome for low-income taxpayers than cleaning out your retirement account or maxing out your credit cards.

 Another possibility is declaring bankruptcy, which can completely wipe out old debts.
-Says Parent, “The rules for bankruptcy tend to be more generous than IRS settlement guidelines.
+“The rules for bankruptcy tend to be more generous than IRS settlement guidelines.
 Sometimes, just the threat of bankruptcy may get the IRS to come down to earth on what they’re demanding you pay.
-This is an advanced negotiation technique best used by tax relief experts.”
+This is an advanced negotiation technique best used by tax relief experts,” says Parent.

 Beware of tax relief scammers